Double Question Mark URL Error: Why GA4 Sees Corrupted Data

 Conclusion

 Double question marks break URL parameter parsing.
-Use only ONE ? to start the query string, then & for additional parameters.
+Only ONE ? is allowed per URL.

 Technical Reference: Multiple Question Marks Validation Rule